 - αK is capital’s share of total income

 - αL is labor’s share of total income

 The Growth Accounting Equation can alternatively be written as follows:

 - gY is GDP growth

 - gA is TFP (Total Factor Productivity) growth

 - gL is labor force growth or population growth

 Here, growth rates can be positive or negative.
-Hence, the equation can also be used to analyze a decline in real GDP in addition to an increase in real GDP.
-However, the growth rate of technology is very difficult to accurately measure using the equation because of ambiguity.
+Hence, the equation can also be used to analyze a decline in real GDP as well as an increase in real GDP.
+However, one problem with the formula is that the growth rate of technology is very difficult to accurately measure.
 Its calculation generally depends on the discretion of the accountant.

 Capital to Labor Ratio